Ask Experts Questions for FREE Help!

 Issuing a drivers license to illegal immigrants essentially grants them citizenship status.
 It gives them a legal ID with which they can register to vote.
 It gives them ID with which they can apply for jobs that they are not legally entitled to.
 There is no way to change that fact.
 Saying that a drivers license "doesn't need to be some form of identification card" completely ignores the fact that that is exactly what it is... exactly the purpose for which it is intended by the government, in fact.

 A drivers license IS an ID card.
 It identifies the cardholder as a person having legal status in the state of issue.
 A drivers license in the hands of illegal immigrants is a statement that the holder has legal status in that state... a fact which is NOT TRUE.
 And the fact is that in many states, possibly in most states though I am not sure, a person with a drivers license can register to vote, either on the spot or before the date of election.
-There is no feasable way to keep illegals with drivers licenses from being able to vote.
-Ergo, the only way to stop that from occuring is to keep them from getting drivers licenses.
+There is no feasible way to keep illegals with drivers licenses from being able to vote.
+Ergo, the only way to stop that from occurring is to keep them from getting drivers licenses.

 Spitzer is dead wrong on this issue... and so is Chou.